We’ve all seen them: The Facebook ad so bad, it brought tears to your eyes.

 With an average conversion rate of over 9% across industries, it’s no surprise every social media marketer is trying to get a slice of the Facebook ad pie.

-Here’s how to achieve conversions and boost your bottom line by learning from the worst internet ad examples of 2019.
+Here’s how to achieve conversions and boost your bottom line by learning from the worst Facebook ad examples of 2017.

-Exhibit A: The Worst Ads on Facebook Don’t Have a CTA
+Exhibit A: The Worst Ads on Facebook Have No CTA

 Every Facebook ad has a goal of conversions.